ohdsi-studies/MyositisNetworkStudy/README.md

 OHDSI Network Study: Dermatomyositis Phenotype Evaluation
 =================

+This is an OHDSI study being coordinated by the Johns Hopkins Myositis Center.
+Please see [our post on the OHDSI forum](https://forums.ohdsi.org/t/network-study-seeking-data-partners-in-rheumatology/21584) for more information.

+The Coordinating site is currently in the process of obtaining IRB approval through the Johns Hopkins Medicine IRB.
+The JHU Application is IRB00373992 and the JHU PI is Dr. Christopher Mecoli, MD.
+Participating data partners should ensure that ethics board or IRB approval has been obtained as appropriate.

+### To participate in this network study:
+ 1. Review the study protocol found in the documents directory and ensure that your site meets the inclusion criteria.
+ 2. Contact the study team for a submission link.
+ 3. Follow [these instructions](https://ohdsi.github.io/Hades/rSetup.html) for setting up your R environment, including RTools, devtools, renv, and Java.
+ 3. Clone the repository `git clone https://github.com/ohdsi-studies/MyositisNetworkStudy.git` or using the RStudio GUI.
+ 4. Open your study package in RStudio.
+Use `renv::restore()` to install dependencies.
+Tip: On windows UNC paths, Sys.setenv(R_INSTALL_STAGED = FALSE) my be useful if encountering permission denied errors while installing dependencies using renv.
+ 4. In RStudio, select 'Build' then 'Load all' to build the package and load it into memory using devtools.
+ 5. Modify the 'env setup' section of the `extra/CodeToRun.R` script to connect to your CDM and set metadata for the execution.
+A file zip file with the results and meta data will be created
+ 6. Submit the generated zip file to the coordinating study team using the OneDrive link provided.

 | Element | Description |
 | ------- | ----------- |
 | Study Title | Creation and Evaluation of Dermatomyositis Phenotypes Across Different Database Sources